 - Soda or pop

 Take it in and weave it into your understanding of the topic and the person.
 Focusing on the words people use helps you get closer to them.
-We tend to like the people who use similar language and intonation.
+We tend to like people who use similar language and intonation.

 The speed of their speech may hint at their emotional states.
 Are they talking fast because they are nervous, angry, or excited?
-Is the lack of emotion due to thoughtfulness or boredom?
+Is the lack of emotion because of thoughtfulness or boredom?

 Are they happy to see you, or maybe they are in a hurry and actually want to get away from the conversation you are having?
 If you sense nervousness, do something to defuse the situation.

-Before having a conversation decide to focus on the other person’s use of language and emotional state.
+Before having a conversation, focus on the other person’s use of language and emotional state.

 Seek understanding, but don’t try to decipher all the signals you have collected.
 The mental load will lead to losing focus and defeating the point of this exercise.
 You want to be the sponge but leave the processing for later.

 Do not judge and be on their side.
 You have all the time in the world to change sides and confront them.
 Start with the acceptance and attempt to see their side of the issue.
 If something is unclear, ask for more details to fill blanks.
 If something seems contrary to what you believe, ask for an explanation.
 Make them talk more by asking:

 - and then,